gleam-lang/website/writing-gleam/command-line-reference.md

 ---
 title: Command line reference
+subtitle: Getting Gleam things done in the terminal
 layout: page
 ---

 The `gleam` command uses subcommands to access different parts of the functionality:
 ## `new`

 `gleam new <name> [project-root]`